 - Two personal investigations will also be carried out

-Seven GCSEs, with a B grade in English Language, essential for entry onto this course.
-B grade in Mathematics and Science desirable, particularly if interested in studying psychology at degree level.
+Seven GCSEs with a B grade in English Language are essential for entry onto this course.
+A B grade in Mathematics and Science is desirable, particularly if interested in studying psychology at degree level.